tudat-team/tudat-space/docs/source/_src_api/environment_setup/create_models/available.rst

 Rotational Model
 ################

-.. class:: Simple Rotation Model Settings
+.. class:: Simple Rotation Model

   Rotation model with constant orientation of the rotation axis, and constant rotation rate about local z-axis.